Setting the photoelectron clock through molecular alignment: Results

 \autoref{fig:1} depicts the experiment.
-An ultracold ensemble of carbonyl sulphide (OCS) molecules~\cite{Chang:IRPC34:557} was adiabatically aligned in the laboratory frame, with $\cost=0.9$, by using a linearly polarised, 500~ps laser pulse, centred at 800~nm~\cite{Trippel:MP111:1738, Trippel:PRA89:051401R}, with a peak intensity $I=3\times10^{11}~\Wpcmcm$.
+An ensemble of carbonyl sulphide (OCS) molecules all in the rovibronic ground state~\cite{Chang:IRPC34:557} was adiabatically aligned in the laboratory frame, with $\cost=0.9$, by using a linearly polarised, 500~ps laser pulse, centred at 800~nm~\cite{Trippel:MP111:1738, Trippel:PRA89:051401R}, with a peak intensity $I=3\times10^{11}~\text{W\,cm}^{-2}$.
 The molecules were aligned in two different configurations, shown in \autoref{fig:1}, with the molecular axis along the $Y$ and $Z$ axes, named parallel and perpendicular alignment, respectively.
-A second laser pulse, centred at $1300$~nm, with a duration of $65$~fs, and a peak intensity $I=8\times10^{13}~\Wpcmcm$, was used to singly ionise the OCS molecules.
+A second laser pulse, centred at $1300$~nm, with a duration of $65$~fs, and a peak intensity $I=8\times10^{13}~\text{W\,cm}^{-2}$, was used to singly ionise the OCS molecules.
 For this intensity the ponderomotive energy of the laser field is $\Up{}\approx13$~eV and the ionisation occurred in the tunnelling regime.
-The electric field of the ionising laser pulse, $\mathbf{E}_L$ in \autoref{fig:1}, was linearly polarised along the $Y$ axis (ellipticity $\epsilon=I_Z/I_Y<0.005$).
+The electric field of the ionising laser pulse, $\mathbf{E}_\text{L}$ in \autoref{fig:1}, was linearly polarised along the $Y$ axis (ellipticity $\epsilon=I_Z/I_Y<0.005$).
 The produced molecular-frame angle-resolved photoelectron spectra (MF-ARPES) were recorded in a velocity map imaging (VMI) spectrometer~\cite{Eppink:RSI68:3477} with its detector parallel to the $XY$ plane.
 It is important to note that the de Broglie wavelength of rescattering electrons in the experiment was larger than $200$~pm.
-In this regime no diffraction feature is expected to appear in the photoelectron distributions~\cite{Xu:NatComm5:4635}. \autoref{fig:1} shows the MF-ARPES for parallel (left) and perpendicular (right) alignment.
-The two distributions show several differences.
-The spectrum for parallel alignment has a larger width at small transverse momenta, $p_X<0.5~\au$ (atomic units), while the spectrum for perpendicular alignment shows a number of angular features for transverse momenta $p_X$ between $0.5~\au$ and $1~\au$.
+In this regime no diffraction feature is expected to appear in the photoelectron distributions~\cite{Xu:NatComm5:4635}.